 SaaS, also known as Software-as-a-Service, is the norm for how consumers engage with tech.
+It’s built through rigorous app development and at some point, should generate revenue for you organization.
 A SaaS revenue model unlocks economies of scale and allows you to use a repeatable growth strategy.
 However, there are certain pitfalls to avoid when building and growing your SaaS.
 By avoiding them, your app has the best chance of succeeding while managing the digital expectations of your consumers.

 When building a scalable software product, consider the following three things.